Skip to content

 A Collection of Resources Promoting Mental Wellness and Resilience During Challenging Times

-Key Resources on Mental Health
+MetroWest, Massachusetts Resources on Mental Health:

 • Call2Talk is a mental health, emotional support, and suicide prevention program run by Mass211.
-It operates 24/7 and provides confidential, compassionate listening to assist people, including those who may be despondent or considering suicide, during stressful times.
-Call2Talk can be reached 24/7 at (508) 532-2255 or by texting C2T to 741741.
-The Massachusetts Statewide number for suicide prevention is now the Lifeline number, 1-800-273-TALK
+Call2Talk can be reached 24/7 at 988 or (508) 532-2255 or by texting C2T to 741741.
+The Massachusetts Statewide number for suicide prevention is now the Lifeline number, 1-800-273-TALK.
+Mass211 is open 24/7 - 365 days a year and can provide info on social services.

 "Being mentally healthy is not about feeling good, calm, relaxed, or happy (though those are all wonderful emotions!).
 Instead, mental health is about two things: having feelings that fit the situation and managing those emotions well."